syncfusion-content/wpf-docs/wpf/Scheduler/Appointment-Editing.md

 This section explains how to handle appointment editing in WPF scheduler and also explains about the appointment resizing.

 ## Adding appointments
 Scheduler supports to add new appointment by using [Appointment Editor](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SchedulerAppointmentEditorWindow.html) UI window.
-You can open this window by double clicking on a time cell.
+Open this window by double clicking on a time cell.

 ## Editing appointment
 Scheduler supports to edit the appointment by using `Appointment Editor` UI window.
-You can open this window by double clicking on the appointment.
+Open this window by double clicking on the appointment.

 Appointment editor window

 ![WPF Sfscheduler appointment editor window](Appointment-Editing_Images/Appointment-Editor-EditEvent.png)

-You can edit the appointments in appointment editor window.
+Edit the appointments in appointment editor window.
 This changes will be saved back in appointment and mapped data object when using data binding.

 ### Edit recurring appointment
 Scheduler supports to edit the recurrence appointment.
-The following window will appear when you edit the recurrence appointment to select whether to edit only the particular occurrence or appointment series.
+The following window will appear when the recurrence appointment is edited to select, whether to edit only the particular occurrence or appointment series.

 ![WPF Scheduler editing recurrence appointment](Appointment-Editing_Images/Editing-Recurrence-Appointment.png)

-You can also handle the opening of recurrence popup window using [RecurringAppointmentEditMode](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.RecurringAppointmentEditMode.html) property in [AppointmentEditorOpeningEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorOpeningEventArgs.html) by handling [AppointmentEditorOpening](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html) event.
+Handle the opening of recurrence popup window using [RecurringAppointmentEditMode](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.RecurringAppointmentEditMode.html) property in [AppointmentEditorOpeningEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorOpeningEventArgs.html) by handling [AppointmentEditorOpening](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html) event.

 ### AppointmentEditorOpening event
-When you opens the appointment editor UI window to add or update appointment, then Scheduler notifies by [AppointmentEditorOpening](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html) event.
+When the appointment editor UI window is opened to add or update appointment, then Scheduler notifies by [AppointmentEditorOpening](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html) event.

 [AppointmentEditorOpeningEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorOpeningEventArgs.html) has following members which provides the information for [AppointmentEditorOpening](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html) event.